Home » Arts and Crafts For Kids » Easy Rainbow Bird Painting For Kids

 Notes On Markers

-- The markers must be washable and turn to watercolor paint when you put water on them.
+• The markers must be washable and turn into watercolor paint when you put water on them.

-- Test your markers with the specific paper you use to check this technique will work.
+• Test your markers with the specific paper you use to check if this technique will work.
 If it doesn’t, you can always use paint to create these cartoon bird paintings.

-- We always have great success with these fun markers; kids love using them.
+• We always have great success with these fun markers, and kids love using them.

 What size of paper is best for this project?